 How Have Companies in The 14 Eyes Dealt With Being Compelled to Provide Logs?

-There have been several cases where countries have tried to compel VPN providers without success, demonstrating the integrity of their service and their zero logs policy.
+There have been several cases where countries have tried to compel VPN providers without success.

-- ExpressVPN: In 2017, The Turkish authorities tried to compel ExpressVPN to turn over data which they believe related to a political assassination.
+- ExpressVPN: In 2017, The Turkish authorities tried to compel ExpressVPN to turn over data that they believe related to a political assassination.
 The company refused.
 Their servers in Turkey were then physically seized.
-But the police were unable to yield any worthwhile information because ExpressVPN genuinely did not keep any logs on their servers.
-They also asserted that as they are based in the British Virgin Islands, they are under no obligation to keep these logs.
+But the police were unable to yield any worthwhile information.
+ExpressVPN genuinely did not keep any logs on their servers.
+They also asserted that as they are based in the British Virgin Islands, there is no obligation to keep them.

-- Private Internet Access: PIA operates in the US, so is a perfect tests case that we have covered earlier.
-In two court cases in 2016 and 2018 was officially subpoenaed by the FBI to provide their logs.
+- Private Internet Access: PIA operates in the US.
+Two court cases in 2016 and 2018 were officially subpoenaed by the FBI to provide their logs.
 They produced what they had.
-Namely the cluster of IP addresses that may have been used by a user on their system.
+Namely, the cluster of IP addresses that may have been used.
 Again, they had no information to give because they did not log it.

-- VyprVPN: Vypr took a step which several big VPN providers are following.
-Namely having their security and no logs policy tested by reputable cyber security agency to test if there are any leaks or compromises in their policy.
+- VyprVPN: Vypr took a step that several big VPN providers are following.
+Namely having their security and no logs policy tested by a reputable cybersecurity agency.
+Testing to see if there are any leaks or compromises in their policy.
 This provides maximum reassurance to people who are doubtful about the provider zero logs policy.
 In this report from Leviathan, they had their No Logs Policy fully tested.
 They revealed several minor issues with VyprVPN’s policy which have since been resolved.
-Nord VPN took this one step further and had one of the ‘Big 4; accounting firms audit their services and find that their no logs policy holds muster

 Are Their Companies Which Have Handed Over Logs While Claiming To Be No Logs Providers?

 Yes.
 Depending on the severity of the claim.
-There are people who use VPN’s to carry out heinous criminal acts, like serious hacking, cyber stalking, child pornography and even human trafficking.
-The following providers have had widely publicised cases where they did hand over logs, which apparently, they shouldn’t have had.
+There are people who use VPN’s to carry out heinous criminal acts, like serious hacking, cyberstalking, child pornography and even human trafficking.
+The following providers have had widely publicized cases where they did hand over logs.

-- PureVPN: In 2017 PureVPN were mentioned in an affidavit in the US, they were explicitly mentioned as providing logs and details of one of its users which led to the conviction of a US resident for stalking and harassing people using ExpressVPN.
+- PureVPN: In 2017 PureVPN was mentioned in an affidavit in the US.
+They were explicitly mentioned as providing logs and details of one of its users which led to the conviction of a US resident for stalking and harassing people using ExpressVPN.
 The controversy came from PureVPN’s no logs policy which claimed that you were invisible and that they kept no records whatsoever

 - HideMyAss: In 2011, the LulzSec hacker group, caused an international stir when they hacked several high-profile sites includes Sony and PBS.
-One of their London members was caught using the help of HMA who provided logs and details of the users originating address so he could be tracked down
+One of their London members was caught using the help of HMA.
+They provided logs and details of the user’s originating address so he could be tracked down

 The controversy arose from the fact that the providers had given information to the users which proved not to be true.

-This article does not condone any crime committed under the veil of a VPN provider, but rather to point out that many companies will be quick to tell you that they won’t give out any logs of your activity, but when push comes to shove, if the situation is serious enough they will push you under the bus.
+This article does not condone any crime committed under the veil of a VPN provider.
+We are here to point out that many companies will be quick to tell you that they won’t give out any logs of your activity.
+However, if the situation is serious enough they will push you under the bus.

-Find a reputable no logs provider whose policies have been tested by authorities and have come through with flying colours.
+Find a reputable no logs provider whose policies have been tested by authorities and have come through with flying colors.

 So Where Is The Best Country For VPN’s?